The MPNP for Skilled Workers is locally driven. And aims to meet the needs of Manitoba employers.

-The highest-scoring qualified candidates with a connection to Manitoba are invited to submit an MPNP application
+The highest-scoring and qualifying candidates with a connection to Manitoba get an invitation to submit an MPNP application

-Applications are accepted from qualified temporary foreign workers and international student graduates who are currently working in Manitoba and have been offered a permanent job with their Manitoba employer.
+MPNP accepts applications from qualified temporary foreign workers and international student graduates who are currently working in Manitoba.
+And have a permanent job from a Manitoba employer.

-Applications are accepted from qualified skilled workers who can demonstrate a strong connection to the province through family or friends, past education or employment, or by invitation of the MPNP, and be assessed sufficient points for five eligibility factors – age, English proficiency, work experience, education and adaptability.
+MPNP accepts applications from qualified skilled workers who can demonstrate a strong connection to the province through family or friends, past education or employment, or by invitation of the MPNP.
+And have sufficient points for five eligibility factors – age, English proficiency, work experience, education and adaptability.

 Who cannot apply to the MPNP?